Roland09/TerrainTools3Mixer/README.md

  - Various Paint Modes

    * Paint Brush: Paint by dragging the mouse
-   * Stroke: Create strokes by placing an anchor point and subsequently create strokes from the previous anchor point.
+   * Stroke: Create strokes by placing an anchor point and subsequently create strokes from the previous anchor points.
    * Automatic Waypoint creation and Spline manipulation are in development and will be implemented as soon as Unity releases their Spline Package

-- Create roads, paths, plateaus, ramps, lake and river beds, mountain spurs
+- Create roads, paths, plateaus, ramps, lake and river beds, mountain spurs, ...

 - Multi Tile Terrain